The Architecture of skowt.cc

 It runs in Lua for atomicity.
 The trim, the count, and the conditional add have to be one server-side operation.
 Split them into three application-side Redis calls and two concurrent requests interleave between the ZCARD and the ZADD: both read a count under the limit, both get admitted, and the limit overshoots.
 Lua runs on the Redis server as a single unit, so that race can't open.
 On rejection it computes a real retry-after from the moment the oldest in-window request will age out, which the tRPC middleware turns into a TOO_MANY_REQUESTS with the header set.
 If Redis is unreachable, the limiter falls back to a per-instance in-memory window rather than failing the request.

-Authorization is four tiers on a numeric ladder, not a bag of permission flags:
+Authorization started as four tiers on a numeric ladder, not a bag of permission flags:

 export const ROLE_HIERARCHY = { user: 0, contributor: 1, staff: 2, developer: 3 };